Rathfarnham: St Columba's College

 St Columba's College is a privately run, Church of Ireland co-educational boarding school with c.
 300 pupils.
-It was founded in 1843 by the then Primate of Ireland, Rev. William Sewell.
+It was founded in 1843 by the Primate of Ireland, Rev. William Sewell.
 In 1849 the college moved from Stackallan House in County Meath to its present site in Whitechurch, Rathfarnham.
 The headmaster of the college is addressed as 'warden' and the vice-principal as 'sub-warden'.
-The college school day is split up during the winter - school classes end at 13:00 and there are games and other outdoor activities after lunch from 14:00 to 15:30.
-Classes recommence at 16:15 and continue until 18:00.
-The school week consists of five days from Monday to Saturday with Wednesday and Saturday being half-days.
 The college has a very high academic profile but it also focuses considerable attention on music, drama and art.
 The college caters for a wide range of academic abilities and provides an excellent special-needs service for children with mild learning deficits.
 The geographical layout of the college does not accommodate or facilitate wheelchairs.

 Features

-Rathfarnham is home to several notable historic buildings, including Rathfarnham Castle and Loreto Abbey, four parks: Marlay Park, Dodder Park, St Enda's and Bushy Park, and several pubs including The Eden, Buglers, Revels and the landmark Yellow House.
+Rathfarnham is home to several notable historic buildings, including Rathfarnham Castle and Loreto Abbey, four parks: Marlay Park, Dodder Park, St Enda's and Bushy Park.
 Padraig Pearse established St Enda's School for Boys, which is now a museum in his honour situated in Saint Enda's Park.